yusiZou/zalda/README.md

 The most important information is in `Emails.csv`.
 It contains 7945 rows (emails), some of them are less important, just "FYI" or without any body text.
 It contains 22 columns, including the alias of sender and receiver, the sending time and the body text.
 The other data files will help us to identify the real name of people involved: `Aliases.csv` identifies the alias to the _PersonId_, `EmailReceivers.csv` maps the receivers of emails to the _PersonId_ and `Persons.csv` translate the unique _PersonId_ to their realname.

 The number of samples in the date set is not very large.
 In addition to the analysis of numeric data, we will also concentrate on textual content and keywords.

+In addition to our basic dataset, we also use a dataset for country names which can be found in [Statgraphics](http://www.statgraphics.com/).
+In order to draw the

 # A list of internal milestones up until project milestone 2
 _to be done before 25th November_